Best Tri-Fuel Portable Generators For Home Backup Power

 If I needed a power generator that could run on natural gas, then I would probably get the Westinghouse WGen9500TFc, even though I cannot say exactly why I prefer that model above the others.
 Indeed, the Westinghouse WGen9500TFc is not the largest tri-fuel portable power generator on the market.

 Nonetheless, I think that the Westinghouse WGen9500TFc is probably the best choice for most people, seeing as it is neither too heavy to handle, nor too expensive to buy.
 It gets the most points for being easy to assemble and easy to start, even though it can be a little loud.
-Overall, I think it provides the best value for your money (buy the WGen9500TFc on Amazon).
+Overall, I think it provides the best value for your money (buy the WGen9500TFc on Amazon – paid link).

 Photo by Robert Linder on Unsplash.